Tax Preparation Help

 To be considered an injured spouse, you must:

-2. Have made and reported tax payments (such as federal income tax withheld from wages or estimated tax payments), or claimed the earned income credit or other refundable credit on the joint return, and
+1. Have made and reported tax payments (such as federal income tax withheld from wages or estimated tax payments), or claimed a refundable tax credit, such as the earned income credit or additional child tax credit on the joint return, and

 Caution

 Refunds that involve community property states must be divided according to local law.
-If you live in a community property state in which all community property is subject to the debts of either spouse, your entire refund can be used to pay those debts.
+If you live in a community property state in which all community property is subject to the debts of either spouse, your entire refund is generally used to pay those debts.

 If you are an injured spouse, you must file Form 8379 to have your portion of the overpayment refunded to you.
 Follow the instructions for the form.